 - Go Live on Facebook and let your community know what you are doing, and how members can access the resources that you are putting together.

-- Move some of your marking dollars into gas and grocery store gift cards, and provide those to members affected by the government shutdown.
+- Move some of your marketing dollars into gas and grocery store gift cards, and provide those to members affected by the government shutdown.

 I’m sure that there are many other things that you can think of to help your members who are affected in a negative way by the government shutdown.
 Now is the time to be creative, innovative, and caring.